 A lot of the operators have incorporated their own business processes, restrictions and regulations in every aspect of the text message from the Sender ID and content restrictions to the process of how messages can be submitted to their networks.

-• Registered sender names only – In some countries there is a specific restriction, where A2P messaging is allowed only when they are whitelisted (registered) with the network operators.
+• Registered sender names only – In some countries, there is a specific restriction where A2P messaging is allowed only when they are whitelisted (registered) with the network operators.

 This is set in place so that either the operator itself or the central government agency in the destination country would have a simple way of tracking the message back to the original sender.